3 unique factors to analyze sales cannibalization effect Pranshu Kacholia March 28, 2014

 Sales Compensation Structure

-Design of sales compensation plans has a direct bearing on the sales as they drive the behaviour of sales reps who
+The design of sales compensation plans has a direct bearing on sales as they drive the behavior of sales reps who

 prioritize their activities on the basis of incentives attached to individual products in their selling portfolio.
 An unbalanced

-higher incentive on a particular product might increase its sales however might result in lesser selling focus on other
+higher incentive on a particular product might increase its sales but might result in lesser selling focus on other

 portfolio products.
 Analyzing sales of all products together against time clearly confirms or rejects the presence of this

 trend.
 Fig 1 shows an example of the cannibalization effect.
 Suppose the commission given on the sale of Internet 8Mbps

 Broadband Product was increased since Feb to boost its sales.
 While it did lead to an increase in its sales,